-Dr. Kristin Wiginton serves as the Academic Research Coordinator for the College of Health Professions (Doctor of Healthcare Administration and PhD in Health Services) and the College of Nursing (PhD in Nursing).
+Dr. Kristin Wiginton serves as the Academic Program Coordinator for Research for the College of Management and Human Potential (Doctor of Healthcare Administration and PhD in Health Services) and the College of Nursing (PhD in Nursing).
 Her responsibilities include assigning committee members for dissertation and capstone students and providing quality control of the student research process.
-Prior to taking on this position with Walden University, Dr. Wiginton was a tenured Associate Professor at Texas Woman's University.
-She taught a variety of skill-based and content based public health courses, with primary emphasis on Epidemiology, Social Epidemiology, and Health Advocacy & Leadership.
+She also serves as mentor for student research committees, trains new faculty mentors, and conducts program reviews of prospectus.
+Dr. Wiginton serves on several university committees, including the Professional Doctorate WAVE Transformation Project committee, and has been instrumental in the transformation of the DHA curriculum and capstone to a new methodology.
+Prior to her role with Walden University, Dr. Wiginton served as tenured Associate Professor at Texas Woman's University where she developed the undergraduate and graduate Epidemiology courses and the doctoral level Social Epidemiology course.
 She also taught undergraduate courses for Walden, including Principles of Epidemiology and Introduction to Research Methods and Analysis.
+She served as subject matter expert in revising the UG Epidemiology course to align with a focus on the Social Determinants of Health.
 Dr. Wiginton served in the Army Reserves as an Environmental Science Officer and received the Army Commendation Medal in 2002.
-She has served as chair for 45 completed dissertation studies and has published several articles and presented at international and national conferences, including the annual American Public Health Association.
+She has published articles and presented at international and national conferences, including the annual American Public Health Association conference.

 HLTH 2115 - Aging Across the Lifespan